 Suggestions that balloons might be used for military purposes during the Seminole and Mexican Wars came to nought but during the Civil War both sides used balloons for aerial reconnaissance although the resource poor South could not compete with on anything like equal terms with the industrialised North.
 The few Confederate balloons were built early in the War and saw service from June 1861 until the end of 1862.
-The most famous Confederate balloon was the so-called "Silk Dress" balloon, built in Savannah according to tradition32 from donated dresses and transported to Richmond where it made daily missions during and after the Seven Days Battles until it was captured by Union forces on July 4, 1862.
+The most famous Confederate balloon was the so-called "Silk Dress" balloon, built in Savannah according to tradition31 from donated dresses and transported to Richmond where it made daily missions during and after the Seven Days Battles until it was captured by Union forces on July 4, 1862.
 The South then built only one more balloon which it used in the Richmond and Charleston areas before being blown away by a strong wind.
 This ended the Confederacy's brief and limited use of aerial reconnaissance in warfare.

 In the North, civilian balloonists came to Washington to offer their services.
 Amongst those volunteering was Professor Thaddeus Lowe who gained the support of Joseph Henry from the Smithsonian Institution and subsequently, George B McClellan.
 By early 1862, Lowe's Aeronautic Corps and had at least seven balloons operational during the Peninsula Campaign and the Seven Days Battles.
-Although this balloon corps was inactive during the Second Manassas and
+Although this balloon corps was inactive during the Second Manassas and Antietam Campaigns, the balloons played a modest role in both the Fredericksburg and Chancellorsville Battles.
+Immediately after Chancellorsville, Lowe resigned due to a number of factors including his poor health, the fact that his patron McClellan was no longer in command and his view that his dedication was being undercut by army red tape and a reduction in pay.
+Lowe's resignation ended abruptly the balloon corps' existence.

-31 Maslowski.
+30 Maslowski.
 Peter, op cit, p 49.

-32 Actually this balloon was built from lengths of new silk purchased in Savannah's shops.
+31 Actually this balloon was built from lengths of new silk purchased in Savannah's shops.